-The objective of a user service is to do macro supervision (high-level supervision) to ensure that the services used by users: messaging, Internet access, printing, ..., are in working order to be able to quantify this time with availability rates and make commitments.
+The aim of a user service is to support high-level monitoring, to ensure that services used by users: messaging, Internet access, printing... etc, are in good operational order and to be able to calculate availability rates and thus commit to agreed SLAs.

-In order to increase the coherence of the user services it is recommended to define them with the customer before the supervision deployment phase.
+In order that user services be most relevant to the customer it is recommended to define them in association with the customer prior to the the monitoring deployment phase.

-The status of a user service is defined in relation to the statuses of the elements that make it up and according to the rules listed below:
+The status of a user service (US) is dependent upon the statuses of the elements that comprise it and according to the rules listed below:

-- If a SU with at least one blocking relationship component is Out of Use/DOWN/CRITICAL, then it is Out of order.
+- If a US has at least one 'blocking' element that is Out of Use/DOWN/CRITICAL, then the US is Out of order.

-- If a SU with at least one blocking relationship component is Unknown, and if there is no blocking relationship component in status out of use/DOWN/CRITICAL, then the SU is in status UNKNOWN.
+- If a US has at least one 'blocking' element that is Unknown, and if there is no 'blocking' element in status out of use/DOWN/CRITICAL, then the US is in status UNKNOWN.

-- If a SU consists only of degrading relationship components, if all components are in an Out of Order/DOWN/CRITICAL state then the SU is Out of order.
+- If a US consists only of 'degrading' elements, if all elements are in an Out of Order/DOWN/CRITICAL state then the US is Out of order.

-- If all the components of a SU are in indeterminate then the SU is in status UNKNOWN.
+- If all the elements of a US are in indeterminate then the USis in status UNKNOWN.

-- If at least one degrading relationship component is in status Out of Use/DOWN/CRITICAL or Alert or UNKNOWN, then the status of the SU is Degraded
+- If at least one 'degrading' element is in status Out of Use/DOWN/CRITICAL or WARNING or UNKNOWN, then the status of the US is Degraded

-Thanks to these rules and supervised elements, ServiceNav allows you to model the operation of any business application, network architecture, system architecture,...
+Thanks to these rules and monitored elements, ServiceNav lets you to design a model of the operation of any business application, network architecture, system architecture,...

 2. Creating a user service